Our curriculum has been designed to ensure that all students can:

-- Transition programme for students who have not yet achieved level 2 passes in English and/or Maths.
+- Key skills programme for students who have not yet achieved level 2 passes in English and/or Maths.

 'The Sixth Form curriculum meets students’ needs exceptionally well to prepare them for their next steps in education, training or employment.
 They are given excellent guidance to make sure that they are on the best course for them.
 Students’ achievement in vocational subjects is outstanding.
 It has improved in academic subjects.'
 Ofsted 2014